Bearlock/Node/README.md

 $ node program2.js 1 2 3 4 5
 ```

-The program would take those 5 add 'em up.
+The program would take those 5 and add 'em up.

 Output: